mokshkapoor-analyst/mokshkapoor-analyst/README.md

 - 📊 Passionate about working with data and solving real-world problems
 - 📈 Skilled in data analysis, visualization, and reporting
-- 🌱 Currently enhancing my skills in Python and advanced analytics
+- 🌱 Currently working on Power BI projects to strengthen my data visualization and analytics skills
 - 💡 Interested in business insights, dashboards, and data storytelling

 ---